 What is a Business Partnership?

-Put simply, a partnership is a business structure where two or more people go into business together to make a profit.
-It is a simple and affordable way to structure your business.
-It is governed by the Partnership Act 1892 No 12 (NSW) (the Act).
+Put simply, a partnership is a business structure where two or more people join forces to make a profit.
+It’s a simple and cost-effective way to structure your business, particularly for new ventures in 2025.
+It is governed by the Partnership Act 1892 No 12 (NSW) (the Act), though it’s important to note that each state now has its own updated legislation.

 Types of Partnerships